Associate Professor Chrystal Jaye

 Narun is a lecturer with the Department of Psychology, University of Otago.
 Narun studies individual differences in cognition, emotion and motivation.
 His laboratory employs cognitive neuroscience methods (such as magnetic resonance imaging, electroencephalogram and polygenic scores) along with modern data science tools (such as big data, machine learning and computational modeling).
 Ageing is one of the domains of individual differences being studied by Narun and his team.

-Dr Meredith Perry
+Associate Professor Meredith Perry

 I am a physiotherapist and experienced mixed-methods researcher who has an interest in the management of long term conditions and disability across the lifespan.